trdroid/MEAN-Sample-Apps/PicShare/README.md

      ├── transformers@2.1.0 (promise@2.0.0, css@1.0.8, uglify-js@2.2.5)
      └── uglify-js@2.6.2 (async@0.2.10, uglify-to-browserify@1.0.2, source-map@0.5.3, yargs@3.10.0)

+# Setting up the App on the Cloud

+The following is an outline of the steps needed to setup the app on the Amazon cloud

+1) Create an admin group with administration permissions assigned to it

+2) Create an admin user and assign him to the admin group

 ### Create a Group

 Create a group that is assigned with administrative privileges, so that users who are meant to administer the app can be added to this group.